antonioIannotta/LSS-documentation/docs/index.md

 #### CI/CD Backend
 For the backend the pipeline has been composed by a GitHub Actions that executes the test on the **/dev** branch at every pull-request on the master.
 The code of the test is executed invoking the gradle command that is in charge to execute the defined task create for the execution of the test related to both routes. \
 In case of a 100% test success a Docker Image is either created or updated and pushed on Docker Hub.
+This solution has been led by the microservice-oriented philosophy that is intended for the backend.
 #### CI/CD Frontend

 ## Installation